Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 As your body processes alcohol, it produces reactions that can cause nausea.
 When you take antibiotics, you may already feel some digestive side effects.
 Unfortunately, the feelings of nausea can increase when you drink alcohol.

-While you probably know that drinking alcohol can damage your liver, you may not realize it can also affect your immune system as well.
+While you probably know that drinking alcohol causes liver damage or liver disease, you may not realize it can also affect your immune system as well.
 When your body tries to rid itself of an infection, it needs help from you to avoid making things worse.
+Medical advice is a must.

 Drinking too much makes your body subject to attack by disease.
 Chronic drinkers face a greater risk of getting pneumonia or tuberculosis than those who drink less.
 However, as you try to recover from a UTI attack, alcohol makes it more difficult.
 Drinking a lot on even one occasion to take a break from the discomfort you feel may make it tricky for you to defend against infections.
 Depending on how much you drink to relieve the pain of an infection, it can take 24 hours for the effects to stop interfering with getting well.